ooyala/barkeep/README.markdown

 Running Barkeep Locally
 -----------------------
 Make sure you're up to date on Ruby gems (`bundle install`) and on migrations (`ruby run_migrations.rb`).

-After that, follow these steps:
+    $ bin/rerun.sh # run the server
+    # navigate to localhost:4567

+These are somewhat optional services to run while developing.
+These background jobs periodically fetch new commits, pre-generate commit diffs, and send emails when comments are posted.

     $ redis-server # run Redis
+    $ rake clockwork_jobs:start # start running periodic cron jobs
-    $ bin/rerun.sh # run the server
+    $ rake resque:run_all_workers # run work which gets added to the Resque queue.
-    # navigate to localhost:4567/commits

 Viewing Repositories
 --------------------